 Medium of choice:

-Alex: I like to draw and paint.
+Alex: I consider myself to be a cartoonist.
+I tend to draw and paint.
 I currently have the ambition to paint murals.
-I also have the ambitions to become a puppeteer.
+I also have the ambitions to create stop motion animations.

 A’misa: I’m a zinester and illustrator, who makes zines on my personal experiences.
 I’m most proud of the zine that I did on my abortion experience when I was 21.
 It took me 10 years to write, it has been a long healing process.
 I also am a college research librarian and I organize a lot of zine and art fests.